tpascarella/sr50/docs/investing/stocks-bonds.md

 ## Index Funds

-:::info A Quote From Warren Buffett
+:::info Quote

-"A low-cost index fund is the most sensible equity investment for the great majority of investors.
-By periodically investing in an index fund, the know-nothing investor can actually outperform most investment professionals."
+"A low-cost index fund is the most sensible equity investment for the great majority of investors." - Warren Buffett

 :::

 An index fund is a mutual fund that invests in a group of stocks according to a specific index.